 You and your spouse should be named as emergency contacts at the school and should be able to pick your child up in the event of an emergency unless your final decree of divorce bars this type of set-up.
 If you think you are sly by taking your ex-spouse's name off of a list because you are the primary conservator of your child, then you have another thing coming.
 That type of petty behavior can land you back in court facing a judge and an enforcement lawsuit brought by your ex-spouse.

 The bottom line is that you and your ex-spouse are teammates.
 At one point, you chose to be on the same team by getting married, and you then doubled down on that choice by choosing to have a child together.
 Now that you have made another choice- this time to divorce one another- that does not invalidate the second choice to have a child together.
 Show your love for your child by having an abundance of respect and tolerance for your ex-spouse.
 Your child will thank you.

 Questions about post-divorce life?
 Contact the Law Office of Bryan Fagan, PLLC

 Adjusting to life raising a child as a single adult is difficult.
-The attorneys at the Law Office of Bryan Fagan, PLLC recognize these difficulties and want you to know that we are here to help you.
-If you have questions about this transition time or anything else related to living a successful life after divorce please contact our office today.
+The attorneys at the Law Office of Bryan Fagan, PLLC, recognize these difficulties and want to know that we are here to help you.
+If you have questions about this transition time or anything related to living a successful life after divorce, don't hesitate to get in touch with our office today.

-Our licensed family law attorneys are available six days a week to meet with you for a free of charge consultation.
-We represent clients across southeast Texas and would be honored to speak to you about the services that we can provide you and your family with as a client of our office.
+Our licensed family law attorneys are available six days a week to meet with you for a free-of-charge consultation.
+We represent clients across southeast Texas and would be honored to speak to you about the services we can provide you and your family as a client of our office.